 Global FC exists to bridge diverse cultures to come together.
 Using soccer as a vehicle for transformative impact, the nonprofit supports under-served youth and families including refugees in the Kansas City area with the tools to overcome obstacles to success.
 They are currently seeking volunteers for numerous positions, including: coaches, assistant coaches, team managers, team mentors, mentors, drivers, tutors, as well as general volunteers.
 To find out more about these incredible opportunities to impact youth in life transformational ways, contact: Mariya Dostzadah Goodbrake at firstname.lastname@example.org or Ella Munthali at email@example.com.

 JVS Seeks Mentors for Refugee Youth

-Jewish Vocational Service (JVS) seeks individuals (ages 21+) to mentor refugee youth (ages 15-24) in achieving their academic and career goals.
+Jewish Vocational Service (JVS) seeks individuals (ages 18+) to mentor refugee youth (ages 15-24) in achieving their academic and career goals.
 The JVS Youth Mentor Program promotes positive civic and social engagement and supports individual educational and vocational advancement for refugee youth within the first five years of their arrival in the United States.
-Mentors will connect with youth from September through December in eight one-on-one meetings and two group education and leadership development events.
+Mentors will connect with youth for the length of a school year through weekly check-ins and monthly leadership development events.
 To learn more about mentoring at JVS, contact Sarah Tomas Morgan at firstname.lastname@example.org or (816) 629-8890.

 KC Public Library Seeks Volunteers